How I Salvaged My Bleached Hair After a Disaster at the Salon

 Don’t get me wrong—I love a great pixie cut.
 In fact, Michelle Williams’s 2011 chop still gives me goosebumps (that cut and that blonde—everything).
-But I’ll be honest when I say that in order to pull off a transformation of that caliber, one needs a certain type of bone structure and a certain type of confidence—both of which I will freely admit I lack.
-So though I frequently worship the likes of Miley and Ruby Rose from afar, I have always known that a drastic chop wasn’t in my future.
+But in order to pull off a transformation of that caliber, one needs a certain type of confidence I will freely admit I lack.
+So though I frequently worship the likes of Cara and Katy from afar, I have always known that a drastic chop wasn’t in my future.

-However, rewind to about two years and five months ago, when, as I sat in one of Minneapolis’s most touted salons, I disbelievingly watched my just-bleached strands quite literally fall from my burning scalp—without any instigation.
+However, rewind to about four years ago, when, as I sat in one of Minneapolis’s most touted salons, I disbelievingly watched my just-bleached strands quite literally fall from my burning scalp—without any instigation.
 Panic.
-Yes, the aftermath of what my friends and I refer to as “the bleach apocalypse of 2013” may have been a traumatizing mess, but thanks to a trusted arsenal of products, rituals, hair goddesses, and, yes, a few healthy trims, my locks are back in tip-top shape.
+Yes, the aftermath of what my friends and I refer to as “the bleach apocalypse of 2013” may have been a traumatizing mess, but thanks to a trusted arsenal of products, rituals, hair goddesses—and, yes, a few healthy trims—my locks are back in tip-top shape.

-My hair looked grey-ish and dull, despite the fact that Ashley knew I wanted my typical bright-white blonde.
+My hair looked grayish and dull, even though Ashley knew I wanted my typical bright-white blonde.
 (I had even been bringing in pictures of my old color to remind her of what I was looking for.)
-I missed the way my previous blond shade brightened my complexion, and was getting increasingly frustrated with the super-off color and wasted dollars.
+I missed the way my previous blonde shade brightened my complexion and was getting increasingly frustrated with the super-off color and wasted dollars.

-So, against my better judgment, but in a completely desperate state, I agreed.
+So against my better judgment—but in a completely desperate state—I agreed.
 Within the next half hour (yes, 30 minutes or less), Ashley applied a high-vol bleach over my entire head, sat me under the dryer, and rinsed me out.
 It wasn’t until I arrived back at her station that the panic and deep, deep regret began to slowly settle in.
 I stared at the dripping, tangled white rat’s nest on the top of my head and knew I had made a serious mistake.
-I held back tears as Ashley slowly began to try to comb out my hair.
+I held back tears as Ashley slowly tried to comb out my hair.

 As I drove home, out of the corner of my eye, I could see my hair falling and breaking at an alarmingly fast rate.
 Crying and struggling to imagine what I would look like as the bald-headed girl I was inevitably soon to be come, I had no clue where to start.
 Ultimately, I made an appointment at another nearby salon for the next day.
-The comforting angel of a secretary was extremely reassuring, telling me there were a number of things the staff could do to try to salvage my hair.
-So, ever-so-carefully pulling my tangled hair into a scrunchie, I went to sleep hoping for a miracle.
+The comforting angel of a receptionist was extremely reassuring, telling me there were a number of things the staff could do to try to salvage my hair.
+So ever-so-carefully pulling my tangled hair into a scrunchie, I went to sleep hoping for a miracle.

-When I arrived at the salon the next day, the owner and about 10 other stylists (no exaggeration—I’m now a legend and learning reference for new employees) surrounded me and my ratty hair.
+When I arrived at the salon the next day, the owner and about 10 other stylists (no exaggeration—I’m now a legend and learning reference for new employees) surrounded me and my matted, bleached hair.
 The owner’s concerned and frustrated expression didn’t do much to soothe my once-again rising panic, and after studying my hair for awhile, he told me my hair would take a long, long time to recover.
 It would need the right balance of protein and moisture, along with frequent trims and cuts to try to balance the breakage (which would create all sorts of funky layers on its own).

 The first step?
 An intensive protein treatment applied in house, the purpose of which was to just stop the breakage that was happening.
-(Psst!
-Most salons have a multitude of hair treatments that range in strength and purpose.
+(FYI: Most salons have a multitude of hair treatments that range in strength and purpose.
 Even though my hair is currently in a much healthier state, I still alternate between moisture and protein-packed treatments every couple of months to help maintain my hair’s integrity.
 I recommend this for anyone who frequently styles with heat or gets regular color).

 After the treatment, the stylist (with the owner’s careful supervision) slowly began to comb through my hair.
-I closed my eyes, but the fistfuls of hair I later saw on the floor, in the comb, and entangled in the stylist’s hands still make me cringe.
+I closed my eyes, but the fistfuls of hair I later saw on the floor, in the comb, and tangled in the stylist’s hands still make me cringe.
 Then came the cut.
-I got about three or four inches taken off that day, leaving me with an extremely thinned-out shoulder-length style—a far cry from the razor job I had been dreadfully anticipating, but still an uncomfortable change.
+I got about three or four inches taken off, leaving me with an extremely thinned-out shoulder-length style—a far cry from the razor job I had been dreadfully anticipating, but still an uncomfortable change.
 After lending some advice as far as products and procedure, the salon’s staff had done all they could do and advised me to return within the next month for another consultation, treatment, and trim.
 They had done their part; now I had to do mine.

-After visiting numerous other salons, doing hours and hours of research on the Internet, and consulting with staff members at places like Ulta and Sephora, I came up with the hair regimen that would ultimately get my hair back into shape.
+After visiting numerous other salons, doing hours and hours of research on the Internet, and consulting with staff members at places like Ulta and Sephora, I came up with the regimen that would ultimately get my hair back into shape.

 Keep scrolling for my saving-grace products, and find out how I used them!

 I’m not kidding when I say that this stuff is magic in a tub.
-(Seriously, I have gotten everyone from my friends to my mom completely addicted.)
-Typically, every other wash, I would use this creamy mask in lieu of whichever conditioner I would have normally used that particular day.
+(Side note: I have gotten everyone from my friends to my mom completely addicted.)
+Typically, every other wash, I would use this creamy mask in lieu of whichever conditioner I would have normally used that day.
 I would squeeze the excess water out of my hair, liberally slather it from end to root, whip a shower cap on, and proceed with all other shower duties before rinsing after about 10 minutes.
 I was so addicted to this mask’s dramatic results that about once a week, I would use it on dry hair as an overnight treatment—simply unbraiding and washing per usual in the morning.
 This mask may have been the single most game-changing product in my regimen.
 Simply put, if your hair needs help, this is your answer.